 The approach from Boonah is very steep and should be travelled with care.
 It is unsuitable for caravans.

 Queen Mary Falls can be approached from the west of the range via Yangan or Warwick, then through Killarney to Spring Creek Road.

 Located about 175km south-west of Brisbane, Goomburra can be reached from both the New England and Cunningham highways.
 From the New England Highway turn off the highway 3km south of Allora onto Inverramsay Road.
 Follow Inverramsay Road, then Forestry Reserve Road east about 35km to the park boundary.

 From the Cunningham Highway turn off at Gladfield 25km west of Cunninghams Gap or 13km east of the Cunningham and New England highway junction, turn north and travel 8km to join Inverramsay Road.
 Follow Inverramsay Road, then Forestry Reserve Road to the park boundary.

-The last 6km of road to the park is unsealed and may be impassible due to flooding heavy rain.
+The last 6km of road to the park is unsealed and may be impassable due to flooding heavy rain.
 Check road conditions with RACQ before you visit.
 The road to the lookouts will be closed after heavy rain.

 Main Range National Park is a wild place with hidden dangers for the unwary visitor.
 It is vital to pay close attention to signs that warn of local dangers.
 Follow these tips and use common sense to stay safe in the park.